Ofentswe1/StatsSA-Language/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Work to convert StatsSA statistical language glossary into machind readable text.
+Work to convert StatsSA statistical language glossary into machine readable text.

 <!-- GETTING STARTED -->